Israeli president gives broad speech to Germany's parliament

 “I shall never forget how he described to me the horrors he witnessed.
 The stench.
 The human skeletons in striped pajamas, the piles of corpses, the destruction, the hell on earth,” the Israeli president told German lawmakers.

+After his speech, Herzog and Steinmeier, accompanied by their wives, went to Berlin's Memorial to the Murdered Jews — a field of 2,700 gray concrete slabs near the the city's landmark Brandenburg Gate — where they laid two wreaths for the victims of the Holocaust.

-On Tuesday afternoon, Herzog and German President Frank-Walter Steinmeier are set to visit the site of the former concentration camp.
-After a tour of the memorial site, the two presidents are expected to meet with survivors and German high school students.
+On Tuesday afternoon, the two presidents are set to visit the site of the former concentration camp.
+After a tour of the memorial site, they are expected to meet with survivors and German high school students.

 The Israeli president arrived for a state visit to Germany earlier this week that also included a trip to Munich on Monday where he participated in the 50-year anniversary ceremony for the 11 Israeli athletes murdered by Palestinian militants at the 1972 Olympic Games.